 Botanical Name: Cordyline fruticosa ‘Black Magic’

-There is a certain charm of black foliage plant, and the variety ‘Black Magic’ with its purple-black foliage truly justifies that.
+There is a certain charm in black foliage plants, and the variety ‘Black Magic’ with its purple-black foliage truly justifies that.

 5. Morning Sunshine